Shavril/pipeline-gcp-to-aws-migration/docs/validation.md

 Because both warehouses only agree if they were loaded from the same underlying data, this is a live comparison (querying both warehouses each run), not a check against a fixed expected value.

+SQL dialect differences that came up porting the Redshift-facing SQL from BigQuery are documented in the main [`README.md`](../README.md#architectural-decisions), under Architectural decisions.

 ## Running it